Meet the Veterinarians & Team of Hometown Animal Clinic! We’re pleased to provide exceptional vet care for your pets!

 Dr. Hamilton’s Why He Chose Veterinary Medicine: “Growing up with a family farm I was always around animals and found a passion for taking care of them.
 I really enjoy learning and veterinary medicine poses unique challenges that allows you to dive deep into your knowledge bank to customize your medicine for each individual patient’s needs.”

-Alyson has lived in Idaho for over 25 years, growing up locally in Eagle, Idaho, graduating from Eagle High School, and later attending college at Boise State University.
-Alyson has been in the field for over 8 years and with the clinic since 2018 when Hometown Animal Clinic opened their doors.
-Starting out as a technician, she is now the Practice Manager and helps with running the clinic’s day-to-day operations.
+Alyson has lived in Idaho for over 28 years, growing up locally in Eagle, Idaho, graduating from Eagle High School, and later attending college at Boise State University.
+Alyson has been in the field for over 9 years and with the clinic since 2018 when Hometown Animal Clinic opened its doors.
+Starting out as a technician, she is now the Practice Manager and helps with running the clinic’s day to day operations.
+She is also known for her “corgi squeal” when she is on the floor and a corgi comes into the building!

 Ashton is an Idaho native, born and raised in Eagle, Idaho.
 She has been in the veterinary field for over 3 years now, starting out as a receptionist at our local shelter and moving into technician work when she joined Hometown in 2020.
 Ashton is a hard worker and takes pride in what she does.